wo-language/wo/dev.md

 - modifying the compiler code to support each kind of syntax [Doing...]
   - doing it for just one and test running it [Doing with set...]
   - make code formatter detect it
-  - try to make some modular feature,
+  - try to make some modular feature
-- modifying the runner to support that transformation [Next]
+- modifying the runner to support that transformation [Next] [Doing with set...]
+- add appropriate tests
 - possibly making the `wo` command separate, or at least instructing on how to make it an alias.
 - checking if it still reaches all the targets
 - setting up the website in Go then Wo